 How does it support UNC System Goals and Metrics?

-The safety, health, wellness and enjoyment of all members of the Appalachian Community, including visitors, are of utmost concern to the university, as each makes possible personal, academic and institutional success.
+The safety, health, wellness and enjoyment of all members of the App State Community, including visitors, are of utmost concern to the university, as each makes possible personal, academic and institutional success.

 Major current projects:

 - Dining Facilities Renovations — Roess Dining Hall and Trivette Hall